 - Add the ground turkey and break it up into crumbles.
 Cook for 6-7 minutes, or until the turkey is fully cooked and no longer pink, stirring occasionally.
 Add minced garlic and cook for another 2-3 minutes.

-- Season turkey with chili powder, unsweetened cocoa powder, cumin, oregano, salt, and pepper and stir to coat evenly.
+- Season the turkey with chili powder, unsweetened cocoa powder, cumin, oregano, salt, and pepper and stir to coat evenly.

-- Pour in about ½ cup of the beef broth and scrape up any browned bits stuck to the bottom of the pan with a sturdy spatula.
-Once deglazed, add the rest of the broth, the rinsed and drained beans, pumpkin, and Worcestershire sauce and stir to combine evenly.
+- Pour in roughly ½-cup of the broth and scrape up any browned bits stuck to the bottom of the pot with a sturdy spatula.
+Once fully deglazed, press the "Keep Warm/Cancel" button to shut off the Sauté function.

 - Once the 15 minutes are up, let the Instant Pot release the pressure naturally.
-Once the float valve goes down and the pressure is released, carefully remove the lid and give everything a stir.
-Serve with your favorite chili toppings, such as shredded cheese, parsley, green onion, sour cream, crushed tortilla chips, etc.
+When the float valve goes down and the pressure is released, carefully remove the lid and give everything a stir.
+If you'd like a thicker chili, set the Instant Pot back to "Sauté" until it reaches your desired consistency, stirring up from the bottom often.

 Notes